-After a discussion about interviewing testers I started to rethink how I conduct interviews and I think that in the future I will use MS Paint as an application to see how candidates approach testing.
+After a discussion about interviewing testers I started to rethink how I conduct interviews and I decided to MS Paint as an application to see how candidates approach testing.

 A long time ago, I wrote my own little app for use during interviews.
 You can play with it if you like - it has many deliberately injected bugs - so no raising defect reports with me, but feel free to share any experiences that you have with it.

 I mainly used this in team based exercises, and primarily to explore presupposition analysis as a method for testing.

-So, now to explain the reasons why, and how, I’ll use MS Paint.
+So, now to explain the reasons why, and how, I used MS Paint.

 I had 2 charters: